 Users with network access should learn to be careful about email.
 Don't click on links in emails unless you are confident that the email is really from a known and trusted source.
 Beware of emails that claim to be from colleagues but have no real personal message.
 Also beware of emails, supposedly from banks or other businesses, asking you to provide account information.
 Both are red flags for phishing scams that seek to trick recipients.

 Good, basic security practices will reduce the chance of cybercriminals breaking into your business network.
 But small business security also requires appropriate business solutions.

 Free small business protection is not always enough.
 Freeware security tools are essentially marketing devices.
 They can be helpful for getting a feel for a potential solution, on a try-before-you-buy basis, but they are inherently limited.
 Effective small business security tools are, however, available at an affordable price.

 Effective business solutions should have these five basic features:

-With effective protection and good Internet security practices, small businesses can make themselves tough targets for cybercriminals.
+With effective protection and good internet security practices, small businesses can protect themselves from cybercriminals.
 They may try the doors to your network, but when those doors don't open, they'll go looking for an easier victim.

 Other articles and links related to small business security: